alicht/buddybuddy/README.md

 ## Set up
 ### MAC INSTALL

 1. Install and run Postgres.
-We use brew (`brew install postgresql`), but use whatever suits your fancy.
+We use brew - `brew install postgresql` - but use whatever suits your fancy.

 2. Clone the repo, cd into it, run bundler, and initialize the database.
     ```